ucd-library/vessel/README.md

   - Make ./data directory in this repository
   - Copy over contents of Vivo Harvester `translated-records` (application/rdf+xml).
 Keep `./data/publication`, `./data/user`, etc folder structure
   - `docker-compose up`
+  - `docker-compose exec index bash`
+    - `node index.js`
   - `docker-compose exec injest bash`
-  - `node index.js`
+    - `node reindex.js`

 This will scan and import all files from `./data`

+Additionally you can run `reindex.js` in the `index` container to force the indexer to recrawl the graph for known types.

+You can run `index.js` in the `injest` container to insert a specific file.
+See edit script to change file gets added.
+The force flag will ignore MD5 file check.

 ## Changes

 Feel free to edit/add/delete any file from `./data`.
-You can then rerun `node index.js` to rescan folder.
+You can then rerun `node reindex.js` in `injest` container to rescan folder.
 Only modified files will be updated in Fuseki.
-Or create a new script like the following to submit changes of single file.
+Or edit `index.js` to submit changes of single file.

+example:

 ```javascript